The Pre-Purchase Inspection: What It Covers and Why It Cannot Be Skipped

 A comprehensive pre-purchase inspection is not a walk-around.
 It typically includes:

-• Airframe and engine logbook review — confirming maintenance history matches the aircraft’s actual configuration and hours
+- Airframe and engine logbook review — confirming maintenance history matches the aircraft’s actual configuration and hours (see our companion piece on how to read a logbook before you even get to this stage)

 Why sellers rarely volunteer bad news